 Select a Location Carefully

-- has good internet or cell coverage
+- with good internet or cell coverage

-- has good lighting (for video calls)
+- with good lighting (for video calls)

 Dress for Success